tex-tar/tex-tar/README.md

 Recognizing textual attributes such as **bold**, *italic*, <u>underline</u>, and ~~strikeout~~ is essential for understanding text semantics, structure, and visual presentation.
 These attributes highlight key information—making them crucial for document analysis.

 We introduce **TexTAR**, a multi-task, context-aware Transformer for Textual Attribute Recognition (TAR), capable of handling both positional cues (bold, italic) and visual cues (underline, strikeout) in noisy, multilingual document images.
 To support this, we also release **MMTAD**, a diverse, multilingual, multi-domain dataset annotated with these text attributes across real-world documents (legal records, notices, textbooks).
-Predicting attributes from isolated word crops can be ambiguous—for instance, a table row separator may mimic an underline—so, along with TexTAR, we introduce a novel, efficient data-selection pipeline to extract neighborhood context via fixed-length context windows.
+Predicting attributes from isolated word crops can be ambiguous—for instance, a table row separator may mimic an underline—so we introduce a novel, efficient data-selection pipeline to extract neighborhood context via fixed-length context windows.

 <div align="center">
   <img
     src="assets/attributes.png"
     alt="Data Selection Pipeline"
     style="max-width: 30%; max-height: 30%;"
-  />

 </div>

 ### Attribute Groups